sangannawarpriyanka-bot/PowerBi_Phonepe_Project/README.md

 - Github.

 ---
-## ⚡ Usage:
+## 📥 How to Use:
 ---

-Open the .pbix file in Power BI Desktop
+- Download the .pbix file from this repository

-Use slicers to filter by date, service, or user segment
+- Open in Power BI Desktop

-Click charts & visuals to drill down into data
+- Connect / Replace with your dataset path

-Export visuals or tables as needed
+- Refresh the report.
 ---

 ## 🔮 Future Enhancements:
 ---
-🤖 Predictive analytics for user behavior & transaction forecasting
+- 🤖 Predictive analytics for user behavior & transaction forecasting

-🌍 Region-wise geospatial analysis
+- 🌍 Region-wise geospatial analysis

-🔄 Automated data refresh for live dashboards
+- 🔄 Automated data refresh for live dashboards

 ---